srinandan/srinandans-hybrid/README.md

 ## Installation

-Follow the instructions in [install.sh](./bin/install.sh).
+The default installation process uses workload identity.
+If you are going to use the default installation process, please ensure the following steps are completed:

+1. A Google Service Account called `apigee` exists.
+If you have a different GSA, please update the vars.sh file.
+2. The GSA has all necessary roles assigned.

 This installation assumes GKE.
 However, all the steps with the exception of ASM are identical when running outside GKE.
 Please see this [link](https://cloud.google.com/service-mesh/docs/unified-install/install#amazon-eks) for instructions on how to change ASM install for other platforms.

 ### Managing access to the control plane